danskernesdigitalebibliotek/dpl-react/docs/code_guidelines.md

 help achieve:

-* A stable, secure and high quality foundation for building and maintaining client-side JavaScript components for library websites
+* A stable, secure and high quality foundation for building and maintaining client-side TypeScript components for library websites
 * Consistency across multiple developers participating in the project
 * The best possible conditions for sharing components between library websites
 * The best possible conditions for the individual library website to customize